budi — Cursor Extension

 - Run

-budi init if the daemon is not running
+budi init if the daemon is not running.

 - If you changed

-- Confirm the proxy is running (
+- Confirm the daemon is tailing your editor's transcripts (

 Ecosystem